sdelgadoc/twitter-bot-as-a-service/README.md

 ```sh
 docker tag post_tweet:latest gcr.io/[Google Cloud Project ID]/post_tweet
 ```
-* _Note: [Google Cloud Project ID] is the ID of the Google Cloud Project we created earlier, in this case "post_tweet"_
+* _Note: [Google Cloud Project ID] is the ID of the Google Cloud Project we created earlier, in this case "post-tweet"_

 Push the Docker image to your Google Cloud Container registry:
 ```sh